 Smithfield Foods is a Founding Businesses for the Bay Member, committed to reducing their environmental footprint.
 For more than a decade, Smithfield Foods has focused on sustainability.
-This video gives an overview of the company’s current program.

 Smithfield Foods is a proud supporter of the community.
-As a 2017 Gold Taste of the Chesapeake Sponsor, Smithfield Foods is a vital supporter of the Alliance for the Chesapeake Bay and our critical work throughout the Chesapeake watershed to restore the Bay, its lands, rivers and streams.
+As a 2018 Taste of the Chesapeake Sponsor, Smithfield Foods is a vital supporter of the Alliance for the Chesapeake Bay and our critical work throughout the Chesapeake watershed to restore the Bay, its lands, rivers and streams.
 In addition, Smithfield Foods celebrated 2017 Chesapeake Bay Awareness Week by sponsoring the inaugural Back to the Bay event on Saturday, June 10th.
 Smithfield Foods also hosted and spoke at the successful Alliance for the Chesapeake Bay’s Smithfield, VA Forum: Linking Communities, Businesses, and Waterway Protection on June 21, 2017 at The Smithfield Center and Outdoor Venues in Smithfield, VA.

-Download the 2016 Smithfield Foods- Gold B4B Member Press Release
+Download the 2017 Smithfield Foods- Gold B4B Member Press Release

 For more information about contacting this member, email Corinne Stephens.